lentidas/DAI-2425-PW1/README.md

 ![Bitmap image with hidden video](./examples/bmp_with_hidden_video.bmp)

-As you can see, the image looks the same as the original one.
+To the naked eye, the image looks the same as the original one.
 However, it now contains the hidden video!

 We then recovered the video with the following command: